(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 I wanted to keep my blog as budget as possible, and I was spending tons of money learning about blogging (again, not a mistake).
 I opted for the free plugins over paid ones where I could… never considering the long term effects of my choices.

-A specific example that comes to mind was my choice to use the free shareaholic plugin for social shares instead of paying the 30 bucks for social warfare.
-(That’s what I have now, and I love it.)
+A specific example that comes to mind was my choice to use the free shareaholic plugin for social shares instead of paying the 30 bucks for a social sharing plugin.
 Shareaholic WORKED, but it turns out it was not only resource heavy and slowing my site down, but it was also sneakily running it’s own invasive ads on my site… despite the fact that I hadn’t given it permission to do that.
 This wouldn’t have been SUCH a big deal, except when the ad issue was discovered and I HAD to remove the plugin, I lost all my social share counts.
 I have posts on this blog that have over 75,000 shares and they say 3k shares.

 Social proof DOES count for something, and I gave up a good chunk of mine to save 30$.